-These rich drop cookies taste like chocolate-covered macadamia nut candies.
-Take care not to overbake the tasty treats; their centers should remain soft and chewy.
+These rich drop cookies taste amazingly like chocolate-covered macadamia nut candies, which is the effect Elsie Chan was after.
+Take care not to overbake them; their centers should remain soft and chewy.

-1. In a heatproof bowl set over a pan of barely simmering water (bottom of bowl should not touch water), stir chopped chocolate and butter often until chocolate is melted and mixture is smooth.
-Remove from over water and let cool to room temperature, about 15 minutes.
+In a heatproof bowl set over (but not touching) barely simmering water in a pan, stir bittersweet chocolate and 1/4 cup butter often until mixture is melted and smooth.

-2. In a large bowl, with an electric mixer on high speed, beat sugar, eggs, and vanilla until smooth.
+In a large bowl, with a mixer on high speed, beat sugar, eggs, and vanilla until smooth.
 Add chocolate mixture and beat until well blended.
 Stir in flour and baking powder, then beat just until moistened.
 Stir in macadamia nuts, chocolate chips, and coconut.

-3. Drop dough in 1-tablespoon portions, about 2 inches apart, onto buttered or cooking parchment-lined 12- by 15-inch baking sheets.
+Drop dough in 1-tablespoon portions about 2 inches apart on buttered 12- by 15-inch baking sheets.

-4. Bake cookies in a 350° oven just until firm on the edges but still soft when pressed in the middle, 8 to 10 minutes (see notes); if baking more than one pan at a time, switch pan positions halfway through baking.
+Bake cookies in a 350° regular or convection oven just until firm on the edges but still soft when pressed in the middle, 8 to 10 minutes; if baking two sheets at once in one oven, switch their positions halfway through baking.
 Let cookies cool on sheets for 5 minutes, then use a wide spatula to transfer to racks to cool completely.